saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

 Now that you have your environment setup (or are using the universal environment) go to the [next section](#running-the-script) to run the script.

 ## Running the Script

+> ⚠️ Any of our tools that interact with the Canvas LMS will require you to generate a API access token.
+If the project you've chosen does not work with Canvas you can likely skip step 0.
+You can always refer to individual setup instructions on a project's GitHub page.

+0. Get Canvas Token and Save it in the `.env`

+   - Login to Canvas and select **Account** > **Settings** from the menu on the left
+   - Under **Approved Integrations** select **New Access Token**
+   - Name it something like `sauder-api` and set the expiration to the next day
+     > ⚠️ For security reasons we don't encourage setting late expiration days (keep it to a day or two)
+   - Copy the token it provides you, navigate to **the-project** folder on your computer and locate the `.env` file
+     > ⚠️ `.env` files are hidden by most operating systems by default.
+If you don't see a file called `.env` in **the-project** folder you likely need to _reveal hidden files_ (Instructions for [Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5) / [Mac](https://setapp.com/how-to/show-hidden-files-on-mac))
+   - Open the `.env` file with any application that can edit text _(like TextEdit or Notepad)_ Paste the token you copied from Canvas into the `.env`file (There will be an indicator in the file as to exactly where you should paste it)
+   - Save the `.env` file after you've pasted in your token

 1. Open **Anaconda Navigator**, select the ▶ button next to **the-project** to run your environment.
 Then select **Open with Jupyter Notebook**, and that will launch the browser.